The Infinite-message Limit of Two-terminal Interactive Source Coding: Characterization of

-To prove Theorem~\ref{thm:functioncomp} we will establish a connection between the $t$-message interactive coding problem and a $(t-1)$-message interactive coding subproblem.
+\begin{proof} To prove Theorem~\ref{thm:functioncomp} we will use a Lemma that establishes a connection between a $t$-message interactive coding problem and several related $(t-1)$-message interactive coding subproblems.
 Intuitively, to construct a $t$-message interactive code with initial terminal $A$, we need to begin by choosing the first message.
 This corresponds to choosing the auxiliary random variable $U_1$.
 Then for each realization $U_1 = u_1$, constructing the remaining part of the code becomes a $(t-1)$-message subproblem with initial terminal $B$ with the same desired functions, but with a different source pmf $p_{XY|U_1}(\cdot,\cdot|u_1)\in\; \mathcal{P}_{Y|X}(p_{XY})$.
-We can repeat this procedure recursively to construct a $(t-1)$-message interactive code with initial terminal $B$.
-After $t$ steps of recursion, we will be left with the trivial $0$-message problem.
+Lemma~\ref{lemma:connection} connects the rate reduction of the original problem to the rate reduction of the subproblems. {We can repeat this procedure recursively to construct a $(t-1)$-message interactive code with initial terminal $B$.
+After $t$ steps of recursion, we will be left with the trivial $0$-message problem.}